 Almost everything that I’ve heard or read about this setup online, from friends, or anywhere else is pure hogwash.
 Wrong or misled.
 Because they don’t understand fundamental bike geometry, they imagine what could be happening.

 Mullets are not faster.
 They are not magic.
 They are not better.
-They are even ‘more fun’.
+They might not even be ‘more fun’.

 The easy answer to the question, “Should I run a mullet setup on my bike?” is, NO. You shouldn’t.
 It’s not an improvement over front and rear 29″ wheels.
 Mechanically, the full 29″ rig is going to be the highest performance (given the current market) setup that you can use on a bike.
 That’s why everyone racing on the road or in XC use the 622mm rim exclusively.